 Make a plan together.

 Things to make a note of ahead of time:

 - 1. Elevation: What's the land like around you? - a.
 Does your street flood more or less often than your friends' streets? - b.
 Think about your local friends, family, coworkers, and chosen family.
 Does anyone live in an elevated house, ideally close to the levees or high ground (for example 9th Ward, French Quarter, or near Esplanade Ridge)?
 Should you consider sheltering in place there together? - c.
 If you choose to evacuate but can't bring some of your valuables, consider storing them at houses with higher elevation. - d.
-If you'd like to check your location's estimated flood risk, visit the LSU Ag Center for Louisiana's Flood Maps.
-But remember: Your lived experience is going to be more accurate.
-Observe your own block during rain events! - 2.
+While flood risk maps can sometimes be helpful, remember that these mapmay be outdated and do not take all risk factors (or improvements and strengths) into account.
+Your lived experience is going to be more accurate.
+Observe your own block during rain events ahead of time! - 2.
 Transportation: Who has a car that can evacuate safely out of town? - a.
 Do you have enough spots in the car to get other people out?
 What about pets? - b.
 Do you need to do anything to make your car evacuation-ready?
 Does it need an oil change?
 Air in the tires?
 Do your windshield wipers work?
 Do you have a full tank of gas?
 If riding with a friend, can you offer to help with any of these things, either by going with them to do the car maintenance or pitching in for gas? - 3.
 Emergency Funds: Do you have any cash you can set aside as an emergency fund?
 Can you pool your cash together with a friend? - a.
 ATMs and credit cards may not work for several days if there's a major event.
-If possible, you'll want to withdraw cash well before the storm hits.

-b.
-At minimum, we recommend having enough cash for two tanks of gas and a hotel room if need be - around \$350.
+If possible, you'll want to withdraw cash well before the storm hits. - b.
+At minimum, we recommend having enough cash for two tanks of gas and a hotel room if need be - around \$400.

-Thibodeaux's Emergency Fund Tip

-"At the start of hurricane season, I start taking an extra \$20 cashback when I go to the grocery store to build up my emergency fund.
-This way I am squirreling away funds gradually rather than having to withdraw a big amount right before a storm."
+Thibodeaux's Emergency Fund Tip: "At the start of hurricane season, I start taking an extra \$20 cashback when I go to the grocery store to build up my emergency fund.
+This way I am squirreling away funds gradually instead of having to withdraw a big amount right before a storm."

 - 4. Emergency Packing: Have you made your Grab + Go Box? - a.
 You'll need your Grab + Go Box, plus things you likely couldn't pack in advance, including your wallet (with credit cards and health insurance card), computer, car registration, insurance cards, and any last minute supplies additions. - b.
 To build your Grab + Go Box, keep reading onto the next section. - c.
 Don't forget to pack something that brings you joy! - 5.
 Leaving: Have you thought about where you'll go if you do leave?
 Remember... - a.
 Evacuation locations may differ depending on the path of the storm, but that shouldn't stop you from thinking about 2-3 places you could go right now.
 You'll want to think about how long you'll be gone for, how far inland you should go, and how supported you might feel in that space.
-Think about locations that are to the West, North, and East (for example Shreveport, Mississippi, and Alabama). - b.
-For even more information about evacuation decisions, go to Page 14.
+Think about locations that are to the West, North, and East (for example Shreveport, Mississippi, and Alabama).